seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 For this new-married man approaching here,
 Whose salt imagination yet hath wrong'd
 Your well defended honour, you must pardon
-For Mariana's sake: but as he adjudged your brother—
+For Mariana's sake: but as he adjudged your brother---
 Being criminal, in double violation
 Of sacred chastity and of promise-breach
-Thereon dependent, for your brother's life—
+Thereon dependent, for your brother's life---
 The very mercy of the law cries out
 Most audible, even from his proper tongue,
 'An Angelo for Claudio, death for death!'